hugowschneider/fastgraphql/docs/pages/tutorial/data-types.md

 | `#!python Optional[str]`           | `String`        |
 | `#!python Optional[float]`         | `Float`         |

-Extracting a more generic rule we can consider it like
+Extracting a more generic rule we can consider that:

 | Python Type   | GraphQL Type |
 | --------------|----------------|
 | `#!python T`           | `T!`      |
 | `#!python Optional[T]`           | `T`      |

-where `T` is any supported type by **FastGraqhQL**
+for any `T` being a supported type by **FastGraqhQL**

 ## Lists

-Assuming that `T` is any supported type by **FastGraqhQL**, python lists are translated as follows:
+Assuming that `T` is any supported type, python lists are translated as follows:

 | Python Type   | GraphQL Type |
 | --------------|----------------|